opsgenie/opsgenie-configuration-backup/README.md

 ## File Format
 The script uses OpsGenie Java SDK to export and import.
-When it exports, it stores the entities as JSON and save those as separate files.
+When it exports, it stores the entities as JSON and saves those as separate files.
 When it imports, it reads the JSON files and imports them to the given API key’s OpsGenie account.

 ## Git Limitations
-Currently Git does not allow to push empty directors.
+Currently Git does not allow to push empty directories.
 For example, if the system does not have any schedules there will be no schedule file under schedule directory.
-When the script tries to push this schedule directory to the remote Git, it won’t be pushed.
+When the script tries to push the schedule directory to the remote Git, it won’t be pushed.
 Another word, empty directories won’t be pushed to Git.

 # Import